Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 [III.1] Já konečně povídám: ,Pane Herolde, jsou tak laskav, hrajou durcha a neblbnou.’
 Ale von se na mne utrh, že může hrát, co chce, abychom drželi hubu, von že má universitu.
 Ale to mu přišlo draze.
 Hostinský byl známej, číšnice byla s námi až moc důvěrná, tak jsme to tý patrole všechno vysvětlili, že je všechno v pořádku.

-Chodounský was, in the long anecdote on detective Stendler, the owner of the detective bureau where the latter was employed.
+was the owner of the detective bureau where detective Stendler was employed.

 Background

-Chodounský was also in real life owner of a detective agency in Prague.
+was also in real life the owner of a detective agency in Prague.
 His firm is listed in the address book for 1910.
-In the anecdote he is only mentioned by his last name.
+In the anecdote he is only mentioned by his surname.

 Quote(s) from the novel